 Foi Bonita a Festa

-Foi Bonita a Festa is a film production company focused on cinema and contemporary art film founded in 2021 by Catarina de Sousa and Pedro Neves Marques.
+Foi Bonita a Festa is a film production company focused on cinema and contemporary art film founded in 2021 by Catarina de Sousa and Isadora Neves Marques.
 Reflecting their work experience in places such as Lisbon, São Paulo and New York, the film production company aims to build bridges both disciplinary and geographical.
 Whether fiction, documentary or experimental film, we aim to show our films on the film festival circuit and in commercial theaters, as well as in museums and art institutions, developing films driven by singular visions of our times.

 Catarina de Sousa is a filmmaker and producer of cinema and artist films.
-In 2021 she founded with Pedro Neves Marques the cinema and art film production company Foi Bonita a Festa, based in Porto, Portugal.
+In 2021 she founded with Isadora Neves Marques the cinema and art film production company Foi Bonita a Festa, based in Porto, Portugal.
 She is the founder of Casa do Xisto, an artistic residence that aims to promote connectivity through the cinema, based in the village of Macieira de Rates in the north of Portugal.
 Casa do Xisto is funded by The Portuguese Institute of Cinema (ICA) in partnership with Mono No Aware in New York.

 She is now co-producing "Gold and Ashes" the first feature film by Salomé Lamas with O Som e a Fúria, in Portugal, and co-producing "Giving Birth" by Adriana Vila Guevara, with Diana Toucedo Films in Spain and Horns and Tails Productions in the United States.
 She is producing two projects in development by Pedro Neves Marques: their first feature film "DNA at the Speed of Light" and a new short film "My Senses Are All I Have to Offer."